maoberlehner/markus-oberlehner-net/content/blog/form-fields-two-way-data-binding-and-vuex.md

 </script>
 ```

-So far so good.
+So far, so good.
 But as our application is growing, we might want to use a more powerful, but also a more complex state management pattern like Vuex.
-One of the core principles of state management patterns like Vuex is immutability: **we're not allowed to change the state in a Vuex store directly**, but we have to use so called “mutations” to trigger state changes.
+One of the core principles of state management patterns like Vuex is immutability: **we're not allowed to change the state in a Vuex store directly**, but we have to use so-called “mutations” to trigger state changes.

 ## Vuex form handling